grabbou/ai-agent-framework/README.md

 ## Execution

 Execution is the process of running the workflow to completion.
-Completed workflow is a workflow with state "finished" at its root.
+A completed workflow is a workflow with state "finished" at its root.

 ### Completing the workflow

 The easiest way to complete the workflow is to call `teamwork(workflow)` function.
-It will run the workflow to completion, and return the final state.
+It will run the workflow to completion and return the final state.

 ```ts
 const state = await teamwork(workflow)